RuHae/DataExplorationProject/Tensorflow_2_gpu_support/README.md

 	` pip install -r requirements4.txt `
 ## Start preprocessing
 Uncomment the following line in run.py

 	` #load_training_images("..\\breast-histopathology-images\\IDC_regular_ps50_idx5") `

 Run the in your shell (make sure you are in the correct directory:

 	` python run.py `

+Note this setup has been tested on Windows 10 only.
+Other operating systems may need different command codes and file paths.
 ### Credits

 https://pip.pypa.io/en/stable/reference/pip_install/